slerman12/Help-me/5-Indebted.md

 I can hear your inner voice, dear reader, just asking why I don't sue.
 You don't understand what happened to me.
 I am not Sam leaving the Shire.
 I'm Frodo after Mordor.
 And I would rather sail to the gray havens, literally, my dear friend, than fight another day for money.
 I have the hair of Gollum however due to the full-body hair loss that they caused.

 For some reason my trauma memory will literally not let me discuss the benzodiazepine coercions and lies that induced brain damage on me after as well.

+"What is it you want?" - I ask on your behalf, talking to myself, a bit too much like Gollum.

+I want the university to apologize for its actions, take accountability, and remediate the damages.
+More generally, I have had my faith in humanity destroyed and I want my faith in humanity restored.